chiffa/BioFlow/dev_log.rst

  - TODO: [REFACTOR] refactor the entire edge typing upon insertion, retrieval upon construction of laplacian/adjacency matrix and setting of Laplacian weights

- - TODO: [NOT THIS ITERATION] neo4j and mongodb versionning based on the currently active organism.
-For instance, all neo4j nodes and edges need to be marked with the organism tag.

- - TODO: [NOT THIS ITERATION] add a mail signalling to indicate the termination or crash of the execution

  - TODO: [FEATURE] Change the informativity between nodes connection from the max of their informativities